-Overlap points do not usually exist in the basic data distribution, but they are a feature of Domain Decomposition Schwarz preconditioners which we are in the process of including in our distribution [?, ?].
+Overlap points do not usually exist in the basic data distribution, but they are a feature of Domain Decomposition Schwarz preconditioners which we are the subject of related research work [3, 2].

 Figure 2: Point classification.

 This classification of mesh points guides the naming scheme that we adopted in the library internals and in the data structures.
 We explicitly note that "Halo" points are also often called "ghost" points in the literature.